fsadata/FoodFeedDataStandard/Food Standard.md

 **Field Name:** `follow_up`
 **Data Type:** Boolean (True/False)
 **Optional:** No
-**Comments:** Indicates whether this sample was taken during a follow-up visit.
+**Comments:** Indicates whether this sample was taken during a follow-up visit. **This isn't entirely clear, could be to indicate a follow up is required -- DECISION NEEDED**

 ### 13. Follow Up Reference
 **Field Name:** `follow_up_ref`